Kimbal Musk is an investor, entrepreneur, philanthropist, and a chef.

 Megan is passionate about engaging healthy communities.
-Her background involves fostering wellbeing on campus as the Marketing Coordinator for the Department of University Recreation at LSU.
-She earned a MA in Health from Sam Houston State University BA in Communication from Western Kentucky University.
-In her free time, she enjoys running and exploring with dog and husband.
+Her background involves promoting and fostering wellbeing on college campuses.
+She first realized the power of gardening and how it can positively impact communities while helping with a community garden project in Baton Rouge, Louisiana.
+In her free time, she enjoys running and exploring with dog (Yoda) and husband (Taylor).